 There are two main reasons why the light in your bedroom will not keep bedbugs away:

 - There are more effective methods of treatment or prevention.
 If you have a pest problem and want to get rid of them, it’s best to use more than lights as part of an integrated pest management plan (IPM).
-This means using professional services like bed bug treatment in Chicago Heights, IL, that can do everything from inspecting and treating infested areas to removing any remaining eggs or larvae after treatment has been completed.
+This means using professional services like bed bug treatment in Chicago Heights, IL, that can do everything from inspecting and treating infested areas to removing any remaining eggs or larvae after treatment.

 - It doesn’t detect whether there are any bugs nearby because they don’t react to the brightness levels emitted by fluorescent lights.